pmotwani575/bolt-project/README.md

 - Since Cloud formation do not work with Cross account Exports , we can create a dummy S3 parameter in the master account ( where the cloud front is) and using that dummy parameter we can import S3 in the ansible template ( which is submitted )

+# Testing

+As per the assignment requirement  , We can sucessfully browse the files with the additional domain name ( bolt-frontend-shared.blt.searchmetrics.com)
+, In my case I browsed and access the pdf file  https://bolt-frontend-shared.blt.searchmetrics.com/AWS%20Certified%20Solutions%20Architect%20-%20Professional%20certificate.pdf

+Please note this AWS Certificate PDF file I uploaded on S3 bucket first

+# Important

+Also see the working screenshot sent in the email Architecture Diagram PDF attached in the email .